gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 prince of Desmond, and many others, fell by the hands of the men of Cork, and the troops of Theobald Fitz-Walter, in a parley near Cork.
-The men of Keneleone (Kilkenny), under their prince, having made a too daring irruption into the borders of Meath, the men of Meath, under the command of William the Little (Gulielmus Modicus), put one hundred of the invaders to the sword, and sent their heads to Dublin.
+The men of Keneleone (Kilkenny), under their prince, having made a too daring irruption into the borders of Meath, the men of Meath, under the command of William the Little (*Gulielmus Modicus*), put one hundred of the invaders to the sword, and sent their heads to Dublin.
 John de Courcy having discovered a precious treasure, the bodies of three Saints, Patrick, Bridget, and Columba, at Down, these relics were by his care translated.
 Hugh de Lacy was treacherously slain and decapitated by the axes of the Irish under his dominion at Dernach.
-Thirteen of John de Courcy's noble Giraldus states the number of men-at-arms who went over with king Henry to have been 500, but he does not furnish any account of the rest of his forces.
-This is, however, immaterial to our present purpose; as, though the presence of a numerous royal army may have awed the native princes into a more perfect submission, all the fighting seems to have been done before; the heart of the people was broken, the country had been traversed from east to west, and all the strong places had been reduced, and that with a force little exceeding 2000 men.
+Thirteen of John de Courcy's noble
 <!-- 78 --> men-at-arms were slain as they were returning with him from Connaught.
 Roger le Poer, a young man of
 great bravery, and much lamented, was killed at Ossory, with many of his people; whereupon, a secret conspiracy against the English was formed throughout Ireland, many castles were destroyed, and the